irfanhakim-as/homelab-wiki/topics/porkbun.md

 ### Description

-This details how to purchase a domain name on Squarespace (formerly Google Domains).
+This details how to purchase a domain name on Porkbun.

 ### References